Seven ways to stay comfortable while working from home

 Working at home gives you a luxury you usually don’t have in the workplace: access to a fully stocked kitchen!
 No more disinterested sandwiches or limp supermarket salads for you – you can treat your body to healthy, freshly prepared food that you’ll enjoy eating and will give you a natural, long lasting energy to see you through the afternoon.

 Just don’t go overboard and eat so much you feel drowsy in the afternoon.
 Or be tempted to raid the cookie jar to stave off a mid-afternoon slump.
 It can help to shop wisely and ensure you have lots of healthy food to prepare lunch from and snack on.
+You can also visit The Kitchen Community if you’re looking for recipes and healthier food substitutes for your meals.

 6) Set your schedule around productive hours